-The Project is currently at a stage where TriMet is ready to procure the services of a construction manager/general contractor (CM/GC).
-The CM/GC will assist with the completion of project design, contribute to cost certainty, and establish needed coordination to ensure a successful construction process.
+This Project's technical complexity, significant physical constraints, and the need to plan for potential service interruptions make securing the services of a CM/GC the best approach to meeting the agency's needs.
+A CM/GC can assist with the completion of project design, contribute to cost certainty, and establish needed coordination to ensure a successful construction process.